My rating: 4 of 5 stars

 “The story won’t tell,” said Douglas; “not in any literal, vulgar way.”

-The frame narrative’s invocation of erotic cryptography and narrative obfuscation is the warning above the gate to this tale of a governess possibly in love with someone who isn’t there and possibly seeing two more people—themselves class-crossed lovers—who aren’t there either.
+The frame story’s invocation of erotic cryptography and narrative obfuscation is the warning above the gate to this tale of a governess possibly in love with someone who isn’t there and possibly seeing two more people—themselves class-crossed lovers—who aren’t there either.

 Note James’s metafictional play: he takes for his subject the materials of popular romance, of Gothic and sentimental fiction, but he makes the common reader the anti-promise that he will provide none of those genres’ usual satisfactions.
 The governess, likewise, imagines herself to be a Fielding, Radcliffe, or Charlotte Brontë heroine, but finds herself instead in much more mystifying territory, in a poetic universe that doesn’t quite exist yet, but which will later be called, among other things, the Kafkaesque (though we might mention Emily Brontë as ghostly English forerunner).